gianthk/alrecon/README.md

 ```commandline
 git clone https://github.com/gianthk/alrecon.git
 ```
-2. Navigate to the repository and create a virtual environment with the dependencies required by the application:
+2. Navigate to the repository and create a virtual environment with all necessary dependencies:
 ```commandline
 cd alrecon
 conda env create --file alrecon.yml
 conda activate alrecon
 ```
 > [!NOTE]
-> If you already have a virtual environment, you can install manually the requirements listed in file [alrecon.yml](alrecon.yml).
+> If you already have a destination virtual environment for alrecon, you can install manually the requirements listed in file [alrecon.yml](alrecon.yml).

 3. Build the `alrecon` app:
 ```commandline